PennyHow/PyTrx/Examples/camenv_data/README.md

 # Camera Environment data for PyTrx examples
-This folder contains the camera environment data needed to run the examples provided with PyTrx.<br>
+This folder contains the camera environment data needed to run the examples provided with PyTrx. <br>

 <hr>

 <h3>Camera calibration files (calib)</h3>
-Text files.
-Matlab Camera Calibration toolbox.
-Three Kronebreen cameras (KR1, KR2 and KR5) all derived for imagery collected in 2014, with 4 calibrations performed.
-PyTrx will take these files and take an average of these repeated calibrations.
-One Tunabreen camera (TU2) derived for imagery collected in 2015. <br>
+Text files containing information about the camera matrix and lens parameters, which are needed to correct images for distortion.
+Four separate calibrations were performed for each of the three Kronebreen cameras (KR1, KR2 and KR3), and one was calculated for the Tunabreen camera (TU1).
+Where defined (in the camera environment text file), PyTrx will take an average of multiple calibration files.

 <hr>

 <h3>Camera Environment text files (camenv)</h3>
-Text files for mapping the data associated with constructing the camera environment.
-KR1, KR2 and KR5 for Kronebreen, and TU2 for Tunabreen. <br>
+Text files for defining data (camera location and pose) and mapping the relevant data paths (GCPs DEM, reference image, calibration file), which are needed to construct the camera environment.

 <hr>

-<h3>Digital elevation models (dem)</h3><br>
+<h3>Digital elevation models (dem)</h3>
-DEMs for georectification. <br>

 <b>*1.
 Kongsfjorden DEMs*</b><br>
 The DEM of the Kongsfjorden area provided as an example dataset for PyTrx orginates from the freely available DEM dataset provided by the <a href="https://geodata.npolar.no/">Norwegian Polar Institute</a>, data product 'S0 Terrengmodell - Delmodell_5m_2009_13822_33 (GeoTIFF)'.
 This data is licensed under the <a href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International (CC BY 4.0) license</a>:<br>